morinel/gcmpush/README.md

 This module does not require any tiapp.xml properties, all configuration is done in Javascript.

-There are five notification settings that can be specified:
+There are eight notification settings that can be specified:

 1. smallIcon: the tiny icon shown at the top of the screen, see this [stackoverflow question](http://stackoverflow.com/questions/28387602/notification-bar-icon-turns-white-in-android-5-lollipop) for details.
 The file should be placed in ```platform/android/res/drawable```.
 1. largeIcon: the large icon shown in the notification bar.
 If not specified your appicon will be used.
 The file should be placed in ```platform/android/res/drawable```.